SwanHubX/SwanLab/README_en.md

 SwanLab is an open-source, lightweight AI experiment tracking tool that provides a platform for tracking, comparing, and collaborating on experiments, aiming to accelerate the research and development efficiency of AI teams by 100 times.

-It offers a friendly API and a beautiful interface, combining features such as hyperparameter tracking, metric recording, online collaboration, experiment link sharing, real-time message notifications, allowing you to quickly track ML experiments, visualize processes, and share with peers.
+It offers a user-friendly API and a decent interface, combining features such as tracking hyperparameter, recording metric, online collaboration, sharing experiment link, real-time message notifications, allowing you to quickly track ML experiments, visualize processes, and share with peers.

-With SwanLab's help, researchers can consolidate their training experiences and seamlessly communicate and collaborate with collaborators.
-Machine learning engineers can develop models for production more quickly.
+By using, researchers can accumulate their training experiences and seamlessly communicate and collaborate with peers.
+Machine learning engineers can develop models for production more efficiently.

 ![](/readme_files/introduction.png)

-Here is the English translation of the core feature list for an AI platform:
+Here is the English version of the core feature list for an AI platform:

-**1. 📊 Experiment Metrics and Hyperparameter Tracking**: Minimal code integration into your machine learning pipeline to track key training metrics.
+**1. 📊 Experimental Metrics and Tracking Hyperparameter**: Embed your machine learning pipeline with minimalistic code and track key training metrics.
    - Flexible recording of hyperparameters and experiment configurations.
    - **Supported metadata types**: scalar metrics, images, audio, text, etc.
    - **Supported chart types**: line graphs, media charts (images, audio, text), etc.